Snowy landscape with industrial buildings and NANA, Teck logos in the sky.

 • In the event SO2 levels exceed mine safety and health standards, emergency response personnel have protocols in place to move personnel from an area of higher concentration to safe muster areas of low concentration until the SO2 levels reduce sufficiently.

-• Red Dog is working closely with NANA, external experts, and the federal Mine Safety and Health Administration (MSHA), to monitor emission levels and take actions to reduce emissions and ensure continued health and safety for workers.
+• Red Dog works closely with NANA, external experts, and the federal Mine Safety and Health Administration (MSHA), to monitor emission levels and take actions to reduce emissions and ensure the continued health and safety for workers.

 • All air handlers have been moved to recirculation mode with only the minimal make up air being drawn to maintain positive pressure in the facilities.

-• Air intakes for the Personnel Accommodation Complex (PAC) are being relocated to reduce ingress of SO2 into the living accommodations.
+• Air intakes for the Personnel Accommodation Complex (PAC) were relocated to reduce ingress of SO2 into living accommodations.

 • Activated carbon filters have been installed in the air handler units in support of enhanced SO2 removal.